 ADP's software offers detailed scheduling tools, as well as performance and productivity tools to monitor progress on specific projects and track the time each employee spends on each project during their workday.
 Through the administrative portal, you can run a variety of reports, including ones that show punch histories based on filters you choose.

 Ease of Use

 When we reached out by phone, we were initially greeted by someone who took down our information.
-They then immediately transferred us to a payroll representative who was answered our questions and explained the system to us in more detail.
+They then immediately transferred us to a payroll representative who answered our questions and explained the system to us in more detail.

-We were also pleased that at no time did anyone we communicated with at ADP try to pressure us into signing up for the service.
+At no time did anyone we communicated with at ADP try to pressure us into signing up for the service.
 Some of the other payroll providers we contacted were extremely aggressive in trying to land our business.

 As of September 2018, more than 230 complaints have been filed against the company with the Better Business Bureau.
 Despite the complaints, ADP is an accredited member of the BBB with an A+ rating.